 “Folch built a set of architectural structures with a careful selection of textures and colours that surround the dialogue of a certain sophistication, closer to the fashion environment.”
 Isabel Valle, Marketing Manager

 We introduced Marset and its products on a secondary layer in the previous campaign, ‘Reflections on light’, casting light on the designers behind the objects.
-With ‘Product Series’ we decided to turn the spotlight to the lamps and place them on the surface of communication, displaying them as artworks.
+With ‘Product Series’ we decided to turn the spotlight to the lamps and place them on the surface of communication, displaying them as artworks as part of a new brand series approach.
 By unveiling the process of light we move closer to its motive and its nature.
 Behind any object there is an artistic practice and vision – an intention to bring an idea to life.